imandrealombardo/FACT-AI/README.md

 Run the following commands to use the different attacks on the 'german' dataset with a particular set of hyperparameters.

-Note: The sensitive_feature_idx is set to be 0 by are preprocessing for all three datasets.
+Note: The sensitive_feature_idx is set to be 0 by our preprocessing for all three datasets.

 To run the influence attack on fairness (IAF):
 ```bash